Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 The karaoke machine changed nights out across the world. | Photo by Dimas Rizki Pratama

 The "Minus-One" system became very popular in the Philippines, where karaoke is popular.
-This is mainly because Filipinos like to take their music wherever they go, which means that if they travel, the machine will travel with them, too.
+This is mainly because Filipinos like to take their music wherever they go, so if they travel, the machine will travel with them, too.
+Del Rosario fought many battles in court, but his quick action to obtain the patent was hugely helpful, and each time the lawsuits were decided in his favor.

 queue_music